dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/tutorials/maui.md

 In this tutorial, you learned how to:

 > [!div class="checklist"]
-> * Create a .NET MAUI Blazor app project in Visual Studio for Mac
+> * Create a .NET MAUI Blazor Hybrid app project in Visual Studio for Mac
 > * Run the app on macOS with Mac Catalyst
 > * Run the app on an emulated mobile device in the Android Emulator